About us

 Site Manager and Duty Manager

-I am a new member of staff at the UPP and one of the duty managers and projectionists.
+I joined the UPP in 2021 as one of the duty managers and projectionists and also the Site Manager.
 Before joining the team I was a youth and community worker and am hoping to bring some of those skills to the world of cinema.
 My favourite thing about working here is talking to customers about the films as they leave and being part of the UPP family!

 Ash Verjee